-This report has already quoted, with some bewilderment, Minister Robert Winters' statement in 1950 that "a great attempt has been made to assimilate them [the Inuit] into modern ways of life."
+This report has already quoted, with some bewilderment, Minister Robert Winters's statement in 1950 that "a great attempt has been made to assimilate [the Inuit] into modern ways of life."
 In fact, at the official level before that year, only feeble and equivocal efforts had been made to assimilate Inuit.
-In keeping with the anti-modern attitudes of many contact agents, the Hudson's Bay Company's need for hardworking trappers, and also the spirit of the UN's timid steps towards decolonization, Canadian officials in the 1950s seldom spoke directly about assimilating Inuit to southern cultural standards.
+In keeping with the anti-modern attitudes of many contact agents, the HBC's need for hardworking trappers, and the spirit of the UN's timid steps towards decolonization, Canadian officials in the 1950s seldom spoke directly about assimilating Inuit to southern cultural standards.
 Instead they welcomed every evidence of Inuit showing an interest in wage labour.
-While government steadily undermined the material bases of previous socio-economic structures, they never clearly articulated a view they probably held, that not much of the Inuit's land-based, kin-based social, economic and spiritual systems were of value to the Qikigtani Region of the future.
+While government steadily undermined the material bases of previous socioeconomic structures, they never clearly articulated a view they probably held, that not much of the Inuit's land- and kin-based social, economic, and spiritual systems were of value to the Qikiqtani Region of the future.
 In outline, it appears that officials did not know what to expect from the future in the 1950s, then became resigned after 1960 to the notion that development must prevail against older Inuit practices.